DC Foster Parent Rights: Bill of Rights, Appeals, and Complaint Process

 A common situation where foster parents feel powerless is the removal of a child from their home against their wishes — either because CFSA is moving the child to a relative, changing placements for case management reasons, or proceeding with reunification.

-In non-emergency removals, CFSA policy requires advance notice and an explanation of the reason.
+For a proposed removal, ask the agency and CFSA what notice and explanation apply.
 You can express concerns, request a meeting with the caseworker and supervisor, and document your objections.
 However, CFSA has legal custody of the child and has the authority to make placement decisions over your objection.

 If you believe a removal is harmful to the child — that moving the child will disrupt an established attachment that serves their wellbeing — you can: